Tutor

-That Mississippi metropolis is lots like Anniston: small, Southern, landlocked, and imperfect.
+That Mississippi metropolis is like Anniston: small, Southern, landlocked, and imperfect.
 Tupelo birthed Elvis Presley.
 Anniston harbored a younger George Constantine Nichopoulos — Dr. Nick — who became Elvis’ physician and overprescribed medicines that led to the King of Rock n’ Roll’s death in a Graceland restroom.
 Beat that, Oxford!

 But this isn’t about Elvis or Dr. Feelgood.
 It’s approximately bicycles, guitars, public art, and low-placing fruit.